Multiscale modeling of OLED devices

 /scm-uploads/doc/Tutorials/_images/props_input.png

 This is all the setup we need.
-We can now save the job.
+We can now save and run the job.

 1. Click File → Save.